 Hernandez v.
-Lynch is a class action lawsuit challenging the federal government's policy and practice of setting bonds for non-citizens in immigration proceedings, without consideration of their ability to pay the bond, that results in the detention of individuals merely because they are poor.
+Garland is a class action lawsuit challenging the federal government's policy and practice of setting bonds for noncitizens in immigration proceedings, without consideration of their ability to pay the bond, that results in the detention of individuals merely because they are poor.

 Brief of Amici Curiae, nine retired immigration judges and board of immigration appeals members in support of Plaintiffs-Appellees.
 Read the Amicus Curiae Brief.